Skip to main content

 9. Communication skills

-Effective customer success management requires strong communication, social, and eloquent writing skills.
+Effective customer success management requires strong communication, social, and writing skills.
 Professional consulting experience helps to demonstrate these skills, ideally in a customer-facing role.
 Success managers often conduct virtual and onsite meetings to drive product adoption and ensure retention, which requires strong presentation skills.

 10. Customer intelligence

-Customer success specialist
+Customer success specialist salary

-Senior customer success manager
+Senior customer success manager salary

-Principal customer success manager
+Principal customer success manager salary

-The estimated total pay for a Principal Customer Success Manager is $117,600 per year in the United States area, with an average salary of $101,312 per year, according to Glassdoor.
+According to Glassdoor, the estimated total pay for a principal customer success manager is $132,000 per year in the United States area, with an average base salary of around $97,600 per year.

 Related stories